This passionate exhortation by William Booth has often been misquoted. At least certain punchy phrases have been lifted out of context.

 The Apostle Paul talked about preaching with the ‘demonstration of the Spirit’s power’ (1 Cor 2:4).
 While we may be convinced that such demonstrations may differ from culture to culture, the following can certainly be understood as an example of a 19th Century American revivalism.

-These events took place three years after Finney received his ‘baptism of the Spirit’ in 1824 in a packed school hall in Antwerp, Jefferson County, New York, and are recounted by him.
+These events took place in a packed school hall in Antwerp, Jefferson County, New York, three years after Finney received his ‘baptism of the Spirit’.
+He writes:

 An ‘ungodly people’